SIMILAR IMAGES

 Carr grew up playing Hockey in Nanaimo, British Columbia and then joined the junior A Kelowna Buckeroos when he was just 15 years old.
 Carr was selected to the BCJHL First All-Star Team in 1969

 Carr was scouted by coach Patty Ginnell and signed with the Flin Flon Bombers of the Western Canada Hockey League where he scored 76 goals and 142 assists during his 2 years there.
-The Bombers would win the league championship in 1970, and lose in the league championship final in 1971.
+The Bombers would win the league championship (President's Cup/Ed Chynoweth Cup) in 1970, and lose in the league championship final in 1971.

-In 1970 he was the Western Canada Junior Hockey League rookie of the year and in 1971 was on the first all-star team.
+In 1970 he was the Western Canada Junior Hockey League Rookie of the Year and in 1971 was named to the All-Star Team.

 In 1971 Carr was drafted to the NHL and he had the honour to be the first player from Western Canada to be selected in the first round.
 In a strong draft that saw Guy Lafleur the first pick, Carr was fourth overall, taken by the St. Louis Blues.
 Carr is also the first Nanaimo born person to play in the NHL, and third Vancouver Island born person to play in the NHL.